 Motley Rice is representing people who were seriously injured in an accident involving a vehicle recalled for the Takata airbag defect.
-Review our list of recalled vehicles.
 To see if your specific vehicle is included in the recall, visit the NHTSA website and enter your VIN.

 If you or someone you love has been seriously injured in an accident involving a recalled vehicle and you believe that those injuries were caused by a defective Takata airbag, you may have legal rights.
 Please contact Motley Rice attorney Kevin Dean by e-mail or at 1.800.768.4026 for more information.